smathy/inline_attachment/README.markdown

 `#{RAILS_ROOT}/public/images/logo.png` and will do the right thing and embed it inline into the HTML version of the email.
 ActionMailer will do the right thing and offer the recipient both the `text/plain` and `text/html` parts as alternatives.

+**Note the filenames include the (unusual) major.minor MIME type, look above at the filenames closely.**

 Note, that you should still be able to use this in the 0.3.0 way if you have